Smart contracts are computer protocols designed to enforce credible performance or execution of contracts between different parties.

 Potential Applications of Smart contracts.

-Smart contracts don’t only work in the financial realm, they can potentially be applied in many other sectors and industries.
+Smart contracts don’t only work in the financial realm; they could be applied in many other sectors and industries.

 - Healthcare.
 To protect the privacy of patients, smart contracts can be programmed to store medical records and assign private keys which enable access to specific individuals.